-ARTICLE 13: To see if the Town will vote to raise and appropriate the sum of fifteen thousand dollars (\$15,000) to purchase and equip a Police vehicle to be used as a Detective car for the Police Department; and further to authorize the withdrawal of twelve thousand five hundred dollars (\$12,500) from the Police Capital Reserve Fund created for this purpose.
+ARTICLE 13: To see if the Town will vote to raise and appropriate the sum of fifteen thousand dollars (\$15,000) to purchase and equip a Police vehicle to be used as a Detective car for the Police Department; and further to authorize the withdrawal of fifteen thousand dollars (\$15,000) from the Police Capital Reserve Fund created for this purpose.

 The Selectmen recommend this appropriation 3-0.
 The Budget Committee does not recommend this appropriation 6-1.
 (Majority vote required).
-As amended at Deliberative Session.